 Figure 1 illustrates the three tiers (presentation, abstraction, and data/storage) of the JLV architecture, the location of JLV system components within the tiers, the external systems that JLV communicates with in Enterprise environments, and the communication protocols and authentication methods used.
-In the diagram, components of JLV are shaded blue; external systems are shaded grey.
+The figure also shows the relationship and processing flow between JLV and the VA Identity and Access Management (IAM) services that provide Single Sign-On capability.
+Note that Single Sign-On Bypass is not available within the VAEC cloud deployment.